nmorse/stackable.info/README.md

 The Tact that Stackable.info takes is to be upfront with the editor by showing them their content's structure, and enable them to easily create "in-bounds" content.
-Stackable.info champions a separation of "style," from "structure" to make content editing rational activity.
+Stackable.info champions a separation of "style," from "structure" to make the process of "content editing," a rational activity.

 A Graph of Tag Structure
 ------------------------